 Also, I'm not forced to waste money buying another.
 I recommend a windproof umbrella with Teflon coating.
 This Repel umbrella has both qualities and is super compact and light.

 A travel must have for that long plane ride with a crying baby behind you.
-Also wonderful for when those thin hotel walls fail at buffering outside noise or if you need to get some work done in a noisy café.
+Also wonderful for when those thin hotel walls fail at buffering outside noise or if you need to get some work done at a noisy cafe.

 If you're looking for essential travel items to give as a gift, these are a sure winner.